 Is Iceland expensive?

 There is no doubt it is expensive.
-However we cooked our own food most days.
+However, we cooked our own food most days.
 We brought a bunch of food with us from Canada.
-However when we went to the grocery store, there are some things that are not too expensive.
+However, when we went to the grocery store, some things are not too expensive.
 Given that we pay a bit more where we live we did not find it too bad really.
 Meat is more expensive but lamb and fish are more economical.
 Some veggies are not too expensive and some are terribly pricey.
 Tomatoes, cucumbers, etc we found reasonable.

 Do I need Icelandic Kronas?

 We took out some at the atm when we arrived.
-Iceland is all about the credit cards and it is super easy to tap everywhere.
+Iceland is all about credit cards and it is super easy to tap everywhere.
 We could have used no cash.
-Some of the camp grounds had an honour box if you arrived late or left early.
-Otherwise the attendant came around with a machine to charge your card.
+Some of the campgrounds had an honour box if you arrived late or left early.
+Otherwise, the attendant came around with a machine to charge your card.